Generate professional podcast scripts in seconds. Pick a topic, a length, and a tone — the AI handles the structure.

 Practice the script out loud at least twice.
 Mark places where you stumble and rewrite those sections to flow more naturally for you.

 For more natural delivery, extract the key points into bullet form.
-This helps you speak conversationally while hitting all the important beats.
+This helps you speak conversationally while still hitting all the important beats.

 Mark key sections in your script with estimated timestamps.
 This makes post-production editing faster and helps create accurate show notes.

 The best podcasts feel spontaneous even when scripted.
-Don't be afraid to go off-script when inspiration strikes—that's often where magic happens.
+Don't be afraid to go off-script when inspiration strikes — that's often where magic happens.